-- .57 It was necessary to include a definition of "operating/trading" and "platform" in Circular 8/2007 as the meaning of the words "operating" and "capital" as defined in IFRS did not meet the needs of headline earnings, as set out in the circular.
-The meanings of the words "operating" and "capital" as defined in IFRS are set out below. - .58 IAS 7 Cash Flow Statements defines "operating activities" as being "the principal revenue-producing activities of an entity and other activities that are not investing or financing activities". - .59 The distinction for headline earnings is that some of the financing activities are included within the definition of operating/trading activities.
+- .59 It was necessary to include a definition of "operating/trading" and "platform" in Circular 8/2007 as the meaning of the words "operating" and "capital" as defined in IFRS did not meet the needs of headline earnings, as set out in the circular.
+The meanings of the words "operating" and "capital" as defined in IFRS are set out below. - .60 IAS 7 Cash Flow Statements defines "operating activities" as being "the principal revenue-producing activities of an entity and other activities that are not investing or financing activities". - .61 The distinction for headline earnings is that some of the financing activities are included within the definition of operating/trading activities.
 IAS 7 defines "financing activities" widely as "activities that result in changes in the size and composition of the contributed equity and borrowings of the entity".
-Operating/trading activities include the costs associated with financing activities and the return on investments. - .60 Circular 8/2007 uses the word "capital" in the context of non-operating/trading activities or the platform of an entity.
-This is not necessarily directly aligned with the definition of "capital" in terms of paragraph 102 of the Framework for the Preparation and Presentation of Financial Statements, being: - "under a financial concept of capital, such as invested money or invested purchasing power, the net assets or equity of the entity.
+Operating/trading activities include the costs associated with financing activities and the return on investments. - .62 Circular 8/2007 uses the word "capital" in the context of non-operating/trading activities or the platform of an entity.
+This is not necessarily directly aligned with the definition of "capital" in terms of paragraph 4.57 of The Conceptual Framework for Financial Reporting, being: - "under a financial concept of capital, such as invested money or invested purchasing power, the net assets or equity of the entity.
 The financial concept of capital is adopted by most entities; or - under a physical concept of capital, such as operating capability, the productive capacity of the entity based on, for example, units of output per day."